 Segment Routing Path Computation Element (SR-PCE):

-Runs as a features in a IOS-XR node
+- Runs as a feature on a physical or virtual IOS-XR node

-Collects topology from BGP, ISIS, OSPF and BGP Link State
+- Collects topology from BGP using BGP-LS, ISIS, or OSPF

 NSO provisions the service.
 Alternatively, the service can be provisioned via CLI